Length: 2 Days

 Generally, the most difficult part of this project is having the distance to be objective about your own strengths and weaknesses.
 But once completed, you then map the competition’s process with your own and see where everyone’s weaknesses and strengths lie.

 The Black Hat Workshop Course by Tonex

-The black hat workshop replicates a potential competitor of your business and helps you take all required steps and actions to determine the possible ways the competitor might beat your bids or proposals and then will help you to neutralize those strategies to stay ahead of your competitors.
+The black hat workshop replicates a potential competitor of your business or organization and helps you take all required steps and actions to determine the possible ways the competitor might beat your bids or proposals and then will help you to neutralize those strategies to stay ahead of your competitors.

-During the black hat workshop, Tonex instructors help you identify your strengths and weaknesses when faced with serious competition.
+During the black hat workshop, Tonex instructors help you to identify your strengths and weaknesses when faced with serious competition.
 The black hat workshop assists you to make smarter business decisions based on the situation of your competitors and the marketplace.